stoogoff/website/content/blog/articles/figure.md

   text: Figure
   width: 1760
   height: 660
----
+content: |
   The UI is *gorgeous* and for such a simple thing you can create quite a broad range of music with it.
 It takes a straight forward pattern based approach to adjusting the beat style or scale used.
 So you can select a pattern for you bass drum or your lead synth and just mess around with it.
 It makes good use of the multi-touch screen allowing you to vary the note volume or subtly alter the tone of the drums.
 It uses a similar touch and drag interface for modifying the lead and bass characteristics to.

   Here's a couple of loops I've created:

   <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/117771249"></iframe>

   And...

   <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/117771144"></iframe>

   The random song name generator is also pretty sweet!